Kanjuruhan Stadium disaster: Abandoned leagues

 The 2022–23 Liga 1 season continued without relegations because the second tier was abandoned.
 PSSI also forced PT Liga Indonesia Baru (leagues' operator) to establish new league operator for Liga 2.

 PSSI

 In response of the disaster, extraordinary congress is finally invoked and scheduled to be held 16 February 2023.
 The extraordinary congress will replace the President of PSSI, Vice Presidents of PSSI, and PSSI Executive Committees.

 In compliance with TGIPF recommendation, the President of PSSI, Mochamad Iriawan, confirmed that he will step down from PSSI leadership.
 He re-affirmed his decision on 15 January 2023.
 He said that he will no longer pursuing the bid for extending his PSSI presidency, claimed that he was "enough" and he admitted his responsibility for the disaster.

+In popular culture

+On social media, the number 135 or 135+ is often used as a symbol to commemorate the disaster.
+It serves as a shorthand for remembrance, solidarity, and calls for justice.